Rose Garden (song): Other versions

 Notable versions of "Rose Garden" appeared by music artists of various genres.
 Johnny Mathis recorded the track for his 1971 studio album Love Story.
 Writer Joe Viglione praised the production of Mathis' cover.
 "As a pure pop tune, it works very well, a standout performance chock-full of backing vocalists and unique instrumentation.
 This could have been a hit for Mathis, as it goes beyond the usual formula of "let's put some sweet accompaniment behind the voice and let Johnny do his thing," he commented.
 Also in 1971, a cover version by the Australian group New World reached number 15 on the UK Singles Chart.
+Sandie Shaw also released a version of the song in early 1971 on a PYE 7" single, but failed to register in the official UK singles chart, although it did reach #41 in the alternative Record Mirror chart.

 In 1988, Canadian synthpop group Kon Kan sampled Lynn Anderson's version of "Rose Garden" for their song "I Beg Your Pardon".
 The song became a major hit in several countries, including the United Kingdom, where it reached the top five, and the United States, where it reached the top 20 on the Hot 100.

 Japanese composer Kyōhei Tsutsumi used the melody of the song as the basis for Saori Minami's "17-sai", which peaked at number two on Oricon's singles chart in 1971.
 "17-sai" was then covered by Chisato Moritaka in 1989, reaching number eight on the same chart.